imadmoussa1/coin/README.md

     def pow_definition(self, new_nonce):
         return new_nonce % BlockchainModel.difficulty == 0 and new_nonce % len(json.dumps(self.last_block.__dict__, sort_keys=True)) == 0
 ```
-###### Broadcast the new block
+#### Broadcast the new block
-We broadcast the new block to the nodes in the networks, we request a post call to the add_block endpoint of each node in the network.
+We broadcast the new block to the nodes in the networks,

-we check if the new block is valid(by checking if previous_hash field is equal to the hash of the previous block and if the proof is valid )
+by requesting the add_block endpoint of each node in the network. we check if [the block is valid](#valid-block)
+before adding it to the chain.
 ```
 POST /add_block HTTP/1.1
 Host: localhost:8000